-We are Luiza Prado and Pedro Oliveira, and we both hold Ph.Ds in Design Research from the Universität der Künste Berlin.
-Since 2016, together with other researchers with ties to the Global South, we are co-founders and members of the Decolonising Design platform.
+We are Dr. Luiza Prado and Dr. Pedro Oliveira, and we both hold Ph.Ds in Design Research from the Universität der Künste Berlin.
+Since 2016, together with other researchers with ties to the Global South, we are co-founders and members of Decolonising Design.
+Our doctoral researches were fully funded by the Brazilian Council for Research and Development (CNPq) and the German Academic Exchange Service (DAAD).

-Luiza‘s work investigates the ways in which colonial difference is inscribed and imposed upon and within bodies through technology; over the past four years, she has been researching practices of birth control and their relationship to coloniality through performances and installations.
-She is a former IASPIS fellow (Sweden), and is currently undertaking a web residency from ZKM/Schloss Solitude (Germany).
+Luiza‘s work investigates the ways in which colonial difference is inscribed and imposed upon and within bodies through technology; over the past four years, she has been researching practices of birth control and their relationship to coloniality through video, performance, and sculpture.
+She is a former IASPIS fellow (Sweden), as well as ZKM/Schloss Solitude web resident (Germany).

 Pedro is currently a lecturer and research associate in Media and Cultural Studies at the Heinrich-Heine Universität Düsseldorf (Germany).
-His research investigates the coloniality of sonic violence, with a focus on articulations of racialized police violence and the policing of bodies through sound and listening practices.
-Through his artistic work he also intervenes on decolonizing pathways of sonic insolence and auditory fabulation.
+His work inquires the colonial politics of sonic violence, and in particular the articulations of police violence and the policing of bodies through sound and listening practices.
+His current artistic research intervenes on accent recognition technologies within the migration and border industry in Germany and the EU.

 A Parede is neither a studio nor a collective; rather, it is a joint endeavor under which we compile our artistic and pedagogical research, texts we’ve been writing, and public speaking features.
 Our work advances a decolonizing framework for inquiring and intervening on material practices, with a particular interest in matters of culture, gender and sound studies.
 Through our research and practice we actively promote and support the enunciation of counter-hegemonic, anti-/decolonial presents and immediate futures.